-Always ask for a ‘press proof’ of your job.
-Most proofing systems are set up for CMYK and 4 color process so you’ll be able to get a fairly accurate ‘first peek’ of your job as it will end up.
-While it’s sometimes difficult to get a color proof that’s completely accurate when using spot colors it will still give you a rough idea, and also allows you to check for typos and spelling mistakes before you take delivery of a thousand pieces.
+Always ask for a ‘press proof’ of your print job, regardless of the size.
+While it’s sometimes difficult to get a color proof that’s completely accurate when using spot colors (most proofing systems are set up for CMYK and 4 color process) it will give you a rough idea of the finished product, and also allows you to check for spelling and typographic errors before committing the job to press.

-If you’re printing on a combination of coated (glossy) and uncoated (matte) papers – typical with ‘glossy’ business cards and letterheads – keep in mind that the coated and uncoated surfaces may shift the colors.
-The colors may not match exactly across your stationery material.
-Your printer can adjust for this by using different color inks for each part of your print job, but this may increase the price of the print run.
-Or you can choose to stay with matte business cards, eliminating the issue entirely.Submit a design project
+If you’re printing on a combination of coated (glossy) and uncoated (matte) papers – typical with ‘glossy’ business cards and letterheads which are matte by nature – keep in mind that the coated and uncoated surfaces may shift the colors you’ve selected and accordingly. colors may not match exactly across your stationery.
+You can adjust for this by using different inks for each part of your print job.
+Keep in mind this will add cost to the overall project, but may be worthwhile if you’re a stickler for color accuracy and consistency.